 A topographical map of the land that is proposed for sale can be viewed by entering the property address and file reference number into the SIX website: maps.six.nsw.gov.au.
 This can be enough to indicate the need for a submission.

 Visit the area and take detailed notes of how this land sale would affect track access for bushwalkers or threaten flora and fauna.
 Take photos for evidence to explain and support your case.
 Collect other documentary evidence which may include statements, environmental reports etc.

 In addition to making your own submission/s, report threatened areas to the Bushwalking NSW Tracks and Access Officer with details of how it will affect public access to bushwalking tracks.

 You only have 28 days from the date of the advertisement to make a submission.
 The Bushwalking NSW Tracks and Access Officer will make a submission if possible, but individuals or organisations such as bushwalking clubs can also make submissions.
 The more submissions are received, the more compelling a case is made to government officials.
 The Department of Industry — Lands website contains ideas on making submissions.

 Submissions must be made in writing, clearly outlining any issues for consideration in regards to the proposed closure.
 Submissions are only considered if received during the 28-day submission period and should be accompanied by supporting documentation.
 Quote the file reference number and direct the submission to the Crown Lands case officer whose details are found in the advertisement.

 The Department of Industry— Lands may refer your submission to relevant bodies such as the local council for consideration.

-Forr more information see Department of Industry— Crown Lands
+For more information see Department of Planning, Industry and Environment— Crown Lands